Beinsezii/bsz-cui-extras/README.md

 Question|Answer
 ---|---
 Why is there a separate VAE loader instead of using the VAE directly from the main checkpoint?|I personally find it desireable to have the VAE decoupled from the checkpoint so you can change it without re-baking the models.
 If this isn't desirable to you yourself, simply remove the Load VAE node and reconnect the traces into the main Load Checkpoint node instead.
-Why are the KSAmpler nodes so long?|To show live previews of each stage.
+Why are the KSampler nodes so long?|To show live previews of each stage.
 I strongly recommend you do the same by launching ComfyUI with `--preview-method latent2rgb` or similar.
 Why is *this* setting the default instead of *that* setting?|It just happens to look better on my benchmark images.
 If you think it's objectively wrong, open an issue with a compelling case on why it should be changed.
-You should add the refiner 1 step detail trick|No. That "trick" really just causes the refiner to interpret latent noise as "details" it should refine, which hurts the overall image quality.
-If you render an image and really really think it needs it, just load the most recent history item and adjust the refiner steps as needed.
-ComfyUI caches the previous latents so you won't have to re-render the whole image, just the part that changed.